cptlobster/bene-gesserit/README.md

   - [ ] Automate config injection pathing for various environments
     - [ ] Determine what environment is in use based on environment variable or some other identifier
 - [ ] Documentation
-  - [ ] All Rust code should have docstrings, confusing parts should be commented
+  - [x] All Rust code should have docstrings, confusing parts should be commented
-  - [ ] Config file(s) should have comments
+  - [x] Config file(s) should have comments
-  - [ ] Dockerfile should have comments
+  - [x] Dockerfile should have comments
+  - [ ] Administrator guide / usage documentation
 - [ ] Metrics
   - [x] Connect Anubis to Prometheus
   - [x] Connect Iocaine to Prometheus
   - [ ] Connect OpenResty to Prometheus
+  - [x] Expose metrics externally via Prometheus
   - [ ] Create Grafana dashboard for easily viewing metrics
 - [ ] Honeypot Link Generation
   - [ ] Create communication layer for reading honeypot endpoint rules from target service